kovacsarmand223/Weather_App/README.md

 - reach the server on every browser by typing "localhost:3000/weather"

 Functions to be implemented:
-- datas of the weather broken up hour by hour from now
+- datas of the weather broken up hour by hour from now (DONE)
-- when no data is requested only the search bar is showing
+- when no data is requested only the search bar is showing (DONE)
+- UV index represented by Low/Moderate/High